mrjackyliang/pfsense-ipv6-prefix-updater/README.md

 This script is specifically crafted to run on pfSense® environments to help automatically update the configuration when your Internet Service Provider (ISP) changes your dynamic IPv6 prefix.

-It aids in updating global IPv6 addresses associated with firewall aliases, static IP assignments, and virtual addresses for IPsec / OpenVPN / WireGuard.
+It assists in automatically updating global IPv6 addresses saved in firewall aliases, static IPs, and virtual addresses used in IPsec, OpenVPN, and WireGuard configurations.

 To use this updater, here are three simple steps you need to follow:
 1. Download the **Cron** package from **Package Manager**.